taocpp/PEGTL/doc/Installing-and-Using.md

 $ cmake .. -DCMAKE_INSTALL_PREFIX=../install
 ```

 in the above.
-For more options and ways to use CMake, please refer to the [CMake documentation](https://cmake.org/documentation/).
+For more options and ways to use CMake, please refer to the [CMake documentation].

 ## Manual Installation